kt3k/deno-bin/README.md

 {
   ...
   "scripts": {
-    "foo": "deno some-script.ts"
+    "foo": "deno run some-script.ts"
   },
   ...
 }
 ```

-Then hit the command `npm run foo` which invokes deno with `some-script.ts`.
-This means you can use deno in the development of your node.js module without installing deno globally.
+Then hit the command `npm run foo`, and it executes `deno run some-script.ts` with locally installed deno.

 # License